Iretha/design-patterns/src/com/smdev/creational/builder/builder.md

 permalink: /creational/builder
 ---

 # The Builder Design Pattern

-GoF Design Patterns -> Creational Design Patterns
+Designed to build complex objects with a lot of optional fields.

-- [Example_1](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/builder) - Full example, with the best practises applied to it
+{: .fs-6 .fw-300 }

-- [Example_2](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/builder) - Lombok implementation of the Builder Pattern (very easy to use)
+---

 ## What problems does it solve?
-Why to use it?
 To write readable, maintainable, clean and understandable code when you have to setup complex objects with a lot of fields.
-Very useful when you need to implement an immutable class.
+Very useful when you need to implement an immutable class or if you need to ensure that the instance is in consistent state.

 ## When to use it?
 - If there are too many constructor arguments